ee312/journee/README.md

 **Open two terminals**

 ### In the first one:
-cd backend
+cd backend<br/>
-to create: python3 -m venv venv to activate: source venv/bin/activate install requirements: pip install -r requirements.txt to exit: deactivate
+to create: python3 -m venv venv<br/>
+to activate: source venv/bin/activate<br/>
+install requirements: pip install -r requirements.txt<br/>
+to exit: deactivate

 ### In the second one:
-cd frontend
+cd frontend<br/>
 npm install (Only once.
-You wont need to run this command every time you run the project) npm start
+You wont need to run this command every time you run the project)<br/>
+npm start